oksanaguba/cam-enthalpy-runs/README.md

 # cam-enthalpy-runs

-Created to save informationon runs for paper "Reconciling and improving formulations ..." .
+Created to save information on runs for paper "Reconciling and improving formulations ..." .